RichardWallisOPS/Emulation/README.md

 ### Goal

 Decently accurate emulation, try to have most "Top 50" games working well.
 But ignore stuff or games I don't care about.
-Please note: At a minimum - you must physically own any games used and make that backup you intend to use yourself.

 ### Random Thoughts